Liturgy of Addai and Mari: Use

 The Liturgy of Addai and Mari has been in continuous use in the Church of the East since at least the 7th century.
 Hymns by Saint Ephrem and others are often sung during the communion.
 A piece of dough from the eucharistic bread is saved from week to week, not as reserve sacrament but as leaven for the next week's bread.
 Authors from Theodore of Mopsuestia (c.
-400) to Shimun XXI Eshai in the mid-20th century and Mar Aprem Mooken of India in the early 21st century have identified the Epiclesis, beginning with the words Neethi Mar Rukhada Kudisha...
+400) to Shimun XXI Eshai in the mid-20th century and Mar Aprem Mooken of India in the early 21st century have identified the Epiclesis, beginning with the words Netheh Mar Rookha d'Qudsha...
 (May the Holy Spirit come...) as the high point of the Holy Qurbana.

 In the Syro-Malabar Church this liturgy has three forms: a simplified form, a standard form for Sundays use, and a highly solemn form, known as the Raza, used only on solemnities.
 A reform of the Raza in order to return to the unadulterated and original form was issued in 1985, followed in 1989 by a reform of the other two forms carried out with the same principles.

 A slight reform of the liturgy of Addai and Mari celebrated by the Chaldean Catholic Church came into effect on 6 January 2007, making uniform the many different uses of each parish and removing additions introduced over the centuries in imitation of the Roman rite.
 The main changes were: a return to the ancient arrangement of the interior of churches, restoration of the preparation of the bread and wine before the beginning of the service and removal of Filioque from the Creed.

 The prayers of the liturgy of Addai and Mari are of three types, according as they are recited by the celebrating priest or bishop: